galabuzik/paymentology-kubernetes-deployment/README.md

 # Delivery System K8s Manifests

-Kubernetes manifests files for the microservices we built in the previous task.
-Also includes deploying the observability plaftorm on Kubernetes.
+This repo contains Kubernetes manifest files for deploying the microservices developed in the previous task.
+The Docker containers were built in the previous task as well, and the Dockerfiles are available in the respective directories of each service.

-## Architecture Overview
+ The repo also includes kubernetes manifest files required to deploy the observability stack on Kubernetes.

-This repository contains microservices setup with:
+## Overview

 - **Two core business services**: Orders Service and Delivery Service.
 - **Full observability stack**: OpenTelemetry, Grafana, Prometheus/Mimir, Tempo, and Loki.
 - **Auto-scaling capabilities**: Horizontal Pod Autoscaling (HPA)